Osteopathy smooth y Biodynamics

 Tingling sensation or numbness

-Although some women may be tempted to limit their physical activity because of the pain, staying active is essential.
-Specific exercises, appropriate prenatal care and pain management techniques, such as the use of heat or cold and complementary therapies, can offer significant relief and improve quality of life during pregnancy.
+Although some women may be tempted to limit their physical activity due to pain, staying active is usually fundamental.
+Specific exercises, adequate prenatal care, and pain management techniques, such as the use of heat or cold and complementary therapies, can offer significant relief and improve quality of life during pregnancy.

-It is vital for mothers-to-be recognise the symptoms and seek professional advice to treat sciatica effectively.
+It is vital for expectant mothers to recognise the symptoms and seek professional advice to effectively treat sciatica.

 There are measures that can help prevent sciatica or keep it under control:

-• Postural hygiene: maintaining correct sitting and standing posture is crucial.
+• Postural hygiene: maintaining correct posture when sitting and standing up is crucial.

 Treatments and remedies for sciatica in pregnancy

-The treatment of sciatica during pregnancy involves several approaches, ranging from specific exercises to adopting habits that help relieve and manage pain.
+Sciatica treatment during pregnancy can involve a range of approaches, from specific exercises to adopting habits that help alleviate and manage the pain.
 Here are some key recommendations based on various authoritative sources:

 In terms of specific exercises, there are movements that can help relieve sciatica, such as the cat-dog yoga stretch, pyramidal muscle stretches, and fitball or tennis ball massages to stimulate and relax the affected muscles.